YouTube is a great platform to build an audience and make money. We all have heard of YouTubers starting from scratch and making millions in revenue.

 Apart from leveraging your YouTube channel, you can also run ads to market your service.
 There are multiple options like Google, YouTube, Facebook, and Instagram where you can run targeted ads and acquire users.

-Build direct relationship with fans
+3. Build a direct relationship with fans

 One huge downside of being present only on social media platforms is that you don’t have a direct relationship with your fans.